FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Background

 \subsection{Framework Conversions}

-DNN models are converted from one DL framework to another, for two primary reasons: (1) portability - so that a model can be deployed on devices of different computational capabilities, and (2) supported features and operations, such as extended optimization support or better profiling options.
-The conversion process is conducting by providing a pre-trained model built on one DL Framework (e.g., \textit{PyTorch}).
+DNN models are converted from one DL framework to another, for two primary reasons: (1) portability - so that a model can be deployed on devices of different computational capabilities; and (2) supported features and/or operations across the Deep Learning Acceleration Stack~\cite{gibson_dlas_2025}, such as extended optimization support or better profiling options.
+The conversion process is conducted by providing a pre-trained model built on one DL framework (e.g., PyTorch).
 We call this model \source.
-Then, the converter will use \source\ in order to generate the same model, but built in a new DL framework (e.g., Keras).
+Then, the conversion tool will use \source\ in order to generate the same model, but built in a new DL framework (e.g., Keras).
 We call this model \target.
 There is a wide variety of open-source tools for this purpose~\cite{tf2onnx, onnx2keras, onnx2torch, MMdnn}, and the conversion procedure is performed automatically.
-However, the conversion process might involve multiple converters and it also might require the model to be built in an intermediate representation (e.g., ONNX~\cite{onnxsite}).
-For instance, the conversion of a model from \textit{PyTorch} to \textit{Keras}, might require a two-step conversion: (1) \textit{Keras} to \textit{ONNX}, using the native converter of \textit{PyTorch} to generate \textit{ONNX}, and (2), \texttt{onnx2keras}~\cite{onnx2keras} converter, on order to convert the ONNX intermediate representation to \textit{Keras}.
+However, the conversion process might involve multiple converters and might also require the model to be built using an intermediate representation (e.g., ONNX~\cite{onnxsite}).
+For instance, the conversion of a model from PyTorch to Keras might require a two-step conversion: (1) PyTorch to ONNX, using the native converter of PyTorch to generate ONNX; and (2), the \texttt{onnx2keras}~\cite{onnx2keras} converter, in order to convert the ONNX intermediate representation to Keras.